This post may contain affiliate links. Please read my disclosure and privacy policy.

 Transfer the cooked broccoli to the prepared pie plate and spread it out evenly.
 Then sprinkle the chopped chives and shredded cheddar over the broccoli.

-In a high-speed blender combine the eggs, cottage cheese, salt, and black pepper.
-Blend until it’s totally smooth.
+In a high-speed blender, combine the eggs, cottage cheese, salt, and black pepper.
+Blend until smooth.

-Pour the egg mixture over the broccoli and cheese fillings, then bake at 350ºF for 35 minutes, or until the center looks set.
-Let the quiche cool for at least 15 minutes before you slice and serve it.
+Pour the egg mixture over the broccoli and cheese, then bake at 350ºF for 35 minutes, or until the center looks set.
+Let the crustless broccoli quiche cool for at least 15 minutes before slicing and serving.

 Ingredients